wp-plugins/tdo-mini-forms/Readme.txt

 * Can automatically create a page with form for you.
 * Can automatically modified author template tag with info about submitter.
 * Can, optionally, automatically allow submissions to be published.
+* Throttle number of submissions by user and/or IP
+* Optionally Queue published posts
 * And many more...

+**With version 0.10.3, "Bad Data" errors and register_global issues should be a thing of the past!**

 **Version 0.10.2 provides compatibility with Wordpress 2.5!**